Rosenfeld99/ChatGPT_Client/README.md

 ```
 ## State Management

-The global state of the application is managed using Context API, which allows for efficient state management and easy access to state across various components.
+The global state of the application is managed using Context API, which allows for efficient state management and easy access to state across various components With React Query.

 - Auth Context: Manages user authentication state.
 - Chat Context: Manages real-time messaging state.